Categories

 Feature

-★Eight Major Themes, Comprehensive Coverage of Scientific Literacy.
-This series covers eight areas including human body, architectural geometry, neuroscience, dinosaurs, universe, animals, medicine, and plants.
-It answers children's questions, stimulates their curiosity, and fosters their interest in the world and confidence in the future.
+★8 books, 8 major themes, over 100 questions, and over 300 knowledge points, covering all aspects of scientific literacy.
+This series covers eight major fields: human body, architectural geometry, neuroscience, dinosaurs, universe, animals, medicine, and plants, answering children's questions, inspiring their curiosity, and filling them with interest in the world and confidence in the future.

 This series includes 8 titles: